OscarVazquez-SFA/GHrepo-Assignment/STEPS.md

-Commit 10: Pushing changes made to the main branch Node 11: Merged bug-fix-experimental branch into the bug-fix branch Commit 12: Pushing changes to the bug-fix branch (Setting up a merge conflict)
+Commit 10: Pushing changes made to the main branch Node 11: Merged bug-fix-experimental branch into the bug-fix branch Commit 12: Pushing changes to the bug-fix branch (Setting up a merge conflict) Node 13: Merged bug-fix branch into the main branch Commit 14: Pushing final changes to the main branch.